The Truth about Gateway Drugs and Addiction

 Is the Gateway Theory Valid?

-Despite the large body of evidence that indicates that animals and even humans who use certain drugs, such as alcohol, tobacco, or marijuana, also abuse other drugs later, the gateway theory is hotly contested among researchers and clinicians.
+Despite the large body of evidence that indicates that animals and even humans who use certain drugs, such as alcohol, tobacco, or marijuana, also misuse other drugs later, the gateway theory is hotly contested among researchers and clinicians.
 According to a number of sources, including The Everything Guide to the Human Brain, many of the issues with the gateway theory are related to a number of methodological limitations of the research that supports it.

 Conclusions

-There is evidence that using some substances early in development does result in a greater probability that an individual will abuse other substances; however, the reason for this is not well understood.
+There is evidence that using some substances early in development does result in a greater probability that an individual will misuse other substances; however, the reason for this is not well understood.
 This condition may represent some combination of inherent factors (e.g., genetic) and the interaction of environmental factors (e.g., peers, learning, stress, etc.).

 The relationship between early alcohol use and later use of other drugs has the strongest evidence to suggest that it may be a gateway drug; however, the gateway theory suffers from a number of potential methodological flaws.
-At the current time, it is unable to specify a causal relationship between early use of any drug and the potential to use or abuse other drugs later.
+At the current time, it is unable to specify a causal relationship between early use of any drug and the potential to use or misuse other drugs later.
 Instead, these relationships may be more consistent with the common liability model.

 Need more info?